 Has Netball returned and brought all those aches and pains from last season with it?

 For a non-contact sport, Netball can be a very physical game and often results in pain and injuries.
-The number one body part injured are the ankles with knees coming a close second.
+The number one body part subjected to netball injuries are the ankles, with knees coming a close second.

 Patellofemoral Pain Syndrome

 Patellofemoral pain syndrome is a term used for pain felt typically at the front and/or middle of the knee.
 It is usually a result of a combination of factors which include:

 - Muscle imbalance (weak on one side/tight on the other).